ktorio/ktor-documentation/codeSnippets/snippets/locations/README.md

 # Locations

-Sample project for [Ktor](https://ktor.io) demonstrating _experimental_ locations feature.
+A sample Ktor project demonstrating an _experimental_ [Locations](https://ktor.io/docs/features-locations.html) feature.

 ## Running

-Execute this command in the repository's root directory to run this sample:
+To run this sample, execute the following command in a repository's root directory:

 ```bash
 ./gradlew :locations:run
 ```

-And navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
+Then, navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.